(This page published June 1, 2007)

-This article is a revised version of one that first appeared in the October/November 2006 issue of Stylus magazine.
+This article is a revised version of one that first appeared in the February/March 2010 issue of Stylus Magazine.

 The person who said that was addressing Barbara, my wife, at a show.
 Barbara is a left-handed overwriter of the type whose hand position has earned its practitioners the dubious pleasure of being referred to as “hookers.”
 At that moment, she happened to be writing with a Bexley Submariner fountain pen fitted with a plain 0.6-millimeter stub nib.
 Oops.
 The speaker at least knew that left-handed people are not always and everywhere barred from using fountain pens, but he was nonetheless laboring under a misconception.
 I’m here to set the record straight.
 Listen carefully, all you lefties out there.
 This is important.